Ekadashi means the 11th day after the full moon and the 11th

 Method:

-Pressure cook black chana, salt, and water until the chana is cooked.
+Pressure cook black chana, salt, and water until the chana

 Add the tempering and fresh grated coconut to the cooked chana.